 aking a clearer path toward bringing positive change in the countryside and overall sustainable growth in the country, LANDBANK launched its new Vision and Mission Statements encapsulating its goals and promises toward 2023.
-With a specific mind for bringing responsive banking products and services to more people and places, LANDBANK pledges to utilize more diverse channels and enhance human
+With a specific mind for bringing responsive banking products and services to more people and places, LANDBANK pledges to utilize more diverse channels and enhance human development toward the fruition of its mission and vision.

-VISION

 By 2023, LANDBANK shall be the leading universal bank that promotes inclusive growth, especially in the unbanked and underserved areas, through the delivery of innovative financial products and services powered by digital banking platforms.

-MISSION

-TO OUR CLIENTS AND PUBLICS

-We provide accessible and best technology solutions to deliver timely and responsive financial and support services to meet the needs of our clients, especially Small Farmers and Fishers (SFFs), Micro, Small and Medium Enterprises (MSMEs),
+MISSION TO OUR CLIENTS AND PUBLICS We provide accessible and best technology solutions to deliver

-NT TO PRIORITY SECTORS WITH NEW

-A PROMISE REFINED LANDBANK INTRODUCES NEW VISION AND MISSION as LANDBANK further strengthens its mandated pursuits of growing the countryside, it recently unveiled its new vision and mission - a reaffirmation of its commitment to the public and nation.
+NT TO PRIORITY SECTORS WITH NEW A PROMISE REFINED LANDBANK INTRODUCES NEW VISION AND MISSION as LANDBANK further strengthens its mandated pursuits of growing the countryside, it recently unveiled its new vision and mission - a reaffirmation of its commitment to the public and nation.
 A clearer perspective with a more defined path toward accomplishing its promise of inclusive growth in the countryside, the new Bank statements are outcomes of the collective and comprehensive efforts of LANDBANK to ensure that its clients, especially the unbanked and underserved sectors of society, reap the rewards of its service excellence.
 Teamed with more synergistic and responsive approaches to the delivery of much needed financial products and services, clients will be experiencing more convenience online as well as through satisfying face-to-face banking.
 Envisioned for the next five years, LANDBANK's new vision and mission promise to be a journey towards helping realize the dreams and aspirations of every Filipino in need.
 LANDBANK held strategic workshops and brainstorming sessions for the diligent review and strategic crafting of the new vision and mission statements.